how to get to shimbashi shiodome

 • Red: Skips few stations, so faster than blue, and black (stop every station)

-• If it's after 9PM and unsure, just take a cab (about JPY7,000 to Shiodome).
+• If it's after 9PM and/or unsure, just take a cab (about JPY7,000 to Shiodome).

 • If your train terminates at Shinagawa, unlikely if you take one of those above, get off at Shinagawa and wait for the next train.